TIBCOSoftware/snappydata/docs/connectors/gemfire_connector.md

 5. Deploy these functions to the GemFire cluster.

-		gfsh>deploy --jar=<SnappyData-home>/connectors/gfeFunctions-0.9.jar
+		gfsh>deploy --jar=<TIBCO ComputeDB_home>/connectors/gfeFunctions-0.9.jar

 	A two node GemFire cluster is up and running with a region **GemRegion** and the added entries.

-<a id= configuresnappydataclustergemfire> </a>
+<a id= configuresnappyclustergemfire> </a>
-### Configuring the SnappyData Cluster for GemFire Connector
+### Configuring the TIBCO ComputeDB Cluster for GemFire Connector

-The SnappyData cluster must be configured with details of the GemFire cluster with which the connector interfaces.</br>The configuration details should be provided to both the SnappyData lead and server nodes.
+The TIBCO ComputeDB cluster must be configured with details of the GemFire cluster with which the connector interfaces.</br>The configuration details should be provided to both the TIBCO ComputeDB lead and server nodes.

 1. Modify the server and lead configuration files that are located at:

-	* **<_SnappyData-home_>/conf/leads**
+	* **<TIBCO ComputeDB_home_>/conf/leads**
-	* **<_SnappyData-home_>/conf/servers**
+	* **<TIBCO ComputeDB_home_>/conf/servers**

 2. Add the connector jar (connector-0.9.jar) to the classpath and configure the remote GemFire cluster (locators, the servers and lead files) as follows:

         localhost -locators=localhost:10334 -client-bind-address=localhost
-        -classpath= <SnappyData-home>/connectors/connector-0.9.jar
+        -classpath= <TIBCO ComputeDB_home>/connectors/connector-0.9.jar
         -spark.gemfire-grid.\<UniqueID\>=localhost[55221]

 	Here, the UniqueID is a name assigned for the Grid. </br>

-	For example, SnappyData GemFire connector can connect to multiple Grids for federated data access.
+	For example, TIBCO ComputeDB GemFire connector can connect to multiple Grids for federated data access.

 		-spark.gemfire-grid.gridOne=localhost[55221] -spark.gemfire-grid.gridTwo=localhost[65221]

-3. [Start the SnappyData cluster](../howto/start_snappy_cluster.md) using the following command:
+3. [Start the TIBCO ComputeDB cluster](../howto/start_snappy_cluster.md) using the following command:

-		$ <SnappyData-home>/sbin/snappy-start-all.sh
+		$ <TIBCO ComputeDB_home>/sbin/snappy-start-all.sh

 <a id= accessgemfireassql> </a>
 ### Accessing GemFire as an SQL Table to Run Queries